-When equipped with a crankcase heater, furnish power to heater a minimum of 24 hr before starting unit.
+Furnish power to heater a minimum of 24 hours before starting unit.
 To furnish power to heater only, set thermostat to OFF and close electrical disconnect to outdoor unit.

-A crankcase heater is required if refrigerant tubing is longer than 80 ft (24 m), or when outdoor unit is 20 ft (6 m) below indoor unit.
-Refer to the Residential Piping and Long Line Guideline and Service Manual.
+A crankcase heater is required if refrigerant tubing is longer than 80 ft.
+(24.4 m), or when outdoor unit is 20 ft.
+(6.1 m) below the indoor unit.
+Refer to the Residential Piping and Long Line Guideline.